Crossoloricaria cephalaspis

-Crossoloricaria cephalaspis is a species of armored catfish.
+Crossoloricaria cephalaspis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the armored suckermouth catfishes, and the subfamily Loricariinae, the mailed catfishes.
 It is endemic to Colombia where it is found in the Magdalena River basin.
-This species grows to a length of 10.9 cm SL.
-The fish bears a mild resemblance to the prehistoric jawless fish cephalaspis, hence the name.
+This species grows to a standard length of 10.9 cm.
+The specific name, cephalaspis, is the name of a fossil ostracoderm which the describer, Isbrücker, stated this species bore a "striking resemblance" to.